 - Determine harvest order of fields

-- Optimising harvest scheduling
+- Optimising harvest scheduling and logistics

 - Optimising yield

 - Prediction of quality (with crop specific calibration data)

 Our harvest ranking is based on our maturity index.
 By applying a ranking function the ideal harvest order of fields will be determined according to their maturity index at a given date.
 This product works without prediction and gives you the possibility to analyse the current maturity index status of several fields.

 Product: Harvest maturity index

 Our harvest maturity index is the basis for the maturity determination of grains and allows the comparison of fields in the frame of harvest ranking as described above.
 The maturity index is based on Red-Edge bands as it is scientifically proven that they correlate very well with the ripening and maturity stages of crops.
 During maturation the index shows a characteristic slope.
 It is assumed that the increase of chlorophyll breakdown occurring in the third period is triggered when the climacteric rise of the fruit respiration rate appears.
 Therefore, spectral analysis in the red edge range can be used as a fast and non-destructive tool for estimating the optimum harvest dates (Zude et al. 2002).
 For this index we deliver time series of raster images and statistics, just like for any other index.
 Therefore it is also possible to monitor the within field variability of maturation in a field.